james-akl/pylafs/README.md

 # Linear Algebra from Scratch
 **PyLAFS** implements common elements from linear algebra in Python.
-It can also run as a convenient matrix computation tool in the Python interpreter.
+<br>It can also run in the Python interpreter as a convenient matrix computation tool.
 ### PyLAFS is a package that:
 1. Implements common constructs and algorithms from linear algebra.
 2. Runs in the interpreter as a convenience matrix calculator.